makerdao/community/governance/votes/Executive vote - November 28, 2024.md

 - **Authorization**: [Ecosystem Approval](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594/4)
 - **Proposal**: [Forum Post](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594)

-Standby spells are reusable pre-deployed spells that bypass the [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.8.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) when executed, so that their effects are immediate.
+[Standby Spells](https://github.com/makerdao/dss-emergency-spells) are reusable pre-deployed spells that bypass the [GSM Pause Delay](https://sky-atlas.powerhouse.io/A.1.8.2.1_Pause_Delay/a98b8227-95f6-4711-9d8d-f52cbc6ad2d0%7C0db30758e055) when executed, so that their effects are immediate.

-Standby spells are formally defined in the Atlas under [article_number]($link_to_atlas_article).
+Standby Spells are formally defined in the Atlas under [article_number]($link_to_atlas_article).
 Additionally, you can read an introduction to them on [this November 25, 2024 forum post](https://forum.sky.money/t/standby-spells-for-sky-emergency-response/25594) by a Governance Facilitator.
 For detailed technical information, please visit the [GitHub repository at GitHub - makerdao/dss-emergency-spells: Emergency Spells for MakerDAO](https://github.com/makerdao/dss-emergency-spells).

-Each standby spell is capable of some single action.
-Standby spells that trigger some action on _all_ ilks susceptible of having the action applied to them are called _multi-ilk standby spells_; standby spells that trigger some action on _some single_ ilk are called _single-ilk standby spells_.
+Each Standby Spell is capable of some single action.
+Standby Spells that trigger some action on _all_ ilks susceptible to having the action applied to them are called _Multi-Ilk Standby Spells_; Standby Spells that trigger some action on _some single_ ilk are called _Single-Ilk Standby Spells_.

-If this executive proposal passes, then the following _standby spell factories_ (i.e., contracts capable of spawning single-ilk standby spells for some action) and _multi-ilk standby spells_ will be added to the [Chainlog](https://chainlog.sky.money).
+If this executive proposal passes, then the following _Standby Spell Factories_ (i.e., contracts capable of spawning Single-Ilk Standby Spells for some action) and _Multi-Ilk Standby Spells_ will be added to the [Chainlog](https://chainlog.sky.money).

 #### Standby Spell Factories